 Otherwise, expect to scroll through tons of oddly organized apps before you find what you're looking for.
 If you want to organize your myriad apps after downloading them, you're out of luck.
 I respect that Android TV is a clean and versatile interface, but by now, it should really be more customizable.

 The AirTV remote looks and feels like a toy.
 It's made of blue and white plastic with a matte feel, is much wider than a Roku remote and uses its available space much less efficiently.
-The blue strip on the left of the remote contains a power button, a voice search activator, a volume button, a mute button and a diamond button that has no clear purpose.
-(The AirTV doesn't come with a user manual, nor is there one available on the website.)
+The blue strip on the left of the remote contains a power button, a voice search activator, a volume button, a mute button and a diamond button that brings you to the Android TV home screen.
+(This device's function is not immediately clear, and the AirTV does not come with an instruction manual.
+There are some guides available online, however.)

 The right side of the device is much more crowded.
 The top of the remote has four buttons dedicated to Sling TV: a Sling button that brings up the app; Info; a heart (for favoriting content); and Guide.
 Below that, there are four directional buttons with an OK button in the center, and then Back, Play/Pause and Recall (which brings you back to a previous channel) below that.
 There are also small, circular buttons for Netflix and Google search.